shivroymet/master-slave-pattern/README.md

 For each assignment, please answer the following:

 - LEVEL OF FLEXIBILITY:
-  1. Code uses interfaces for observer and publisher.
-In the future if any update in master need to notified to some other source, it can easily be added.
+  1. Code uses interfaces for the observer and publisher.
+In the future, if any update in the master needs to be notified to some other source, it can easily be added.
   2. Currently, we have two managers SlaveManager and MasterManager.
-If required more managers can be added which can implement Manager.java and even extend DbManager if required.
+If required, more managers can be added which can implement Manager.java and even extend DbManager.
   3. CountryCode is a model class used for storing objects in Database which extends TableObject.
 Similarly, Other Database Objects can be created by extending TableObject.
 - SIMPLICITY and UNDERSTANDABILITY:
   1. The application is distributed in different packages.